smansu4/snake-game/README.md

 ## How to play

-- Press 'Enter' to pause, and restart game
+- Press space bar to pause, unpause, and restart game
 - Use the arrow keys on the keyboard to move snake
 - To exit, close game window